GREATER COLLEGE PARK

-The new home of the Fischell Department of Bioengineering and a statewide hub for advances in lifesaving biomedical innovation.
+The new home of the Fischell Department of Bioengineering will be a statewide hub for advances in lifesaving bio-medical innovation.

 Brendan Iribe Center for Computer Science and Innovation

-A high-tech facility with collaborative spaces designed for advances in augmented and virtual reality, robotics, artificial intelligence and computer vision.
+A high-tech facility will feature collaborative spaces designed for advances in augmented and virtual reality, robotics, artificial intelligence and computer vision.

 Edward St. John Learning and Teaching Center

-A building to stimulate active, connected learning with the latest technology in 22 classrooms and labs.
+This building stimulates active, connected learning with the latest technology in 22 classrooms and labs.

 The Hotel at the University of Maryland

-A 10-story luxury hotel and conference center, as well as a spa and four restaurants and ample meeting space.
+This 10-story luxury hotel and conference center also features a spa and four restaurants and ample meeting space.

-A restaurant, bar and performance venue that is a partnership between the Clarice Smith Performing Arts Center and Philadelphia restaurant and entertainment company MilkBoy.
+This restaurant, bar and performance venue is a partnership between the Clarice Smith Performing Arts Center and Philadelphia restaurant and entertainment company MilkBoy.

 New Cole Field House

-A full-size indoor football field, athletic training facilities and venues supporting academics, entrepreneurship and research in sports medicine and human performance.
+The rejuvenated campus landmark will have a full-size indoor football field, two outdoor fields, athletic training facilities and venues supporting academics, entrepreneurship and research in sports medicine and human performance.

 Riverdale Park Station

-A development anchored by a Whole Foods Market and including a Hyatt House hotel, 850 apartments, 119 townhouses and retail.
+Whole Foods Market anchors this development that also includes a Hyatt House hotel, 850 apartments, 119 townhouses and retail.

 Southern Gateway Project

-A town center featuring a high-end grocery store, 300 luxury apartments and retail space on the site now occupied by the Quality Inn and Plato’s Diner.
+A town center featuring a high-end grocery store, 300 luxury apartments and retail space will rise on the site now occupied by the Quality Inn and Plato’s Diner.